naude-r/spark/README.md

-## Spark: a tiny web framework for Java
+## Spark: a tiny web framework for Java, Kotlin and Groovy

 ----------------------------------------